1-800-991-0783 (North America) | +44 (0) 204 525 8884 (UK)

 5. Keep the right tools handy

-You should store personal protective equipment (PPE) close to where staff will use them most often.
+You should store personal protective equipment (PPE) near where staff often use them.
 This can create some administrative challenges, but automated storage systems can assist.

 Keep your PPE storage well-stocked with every type of equipment your personnel might need.
 Those could include: